newtmitch/docker-sonar-scanner/README.md

 ## Run Sonar Scanner

 After your server is running, run the following command from the command line to start the scanner.
+This uses the default settings in the sonar-runner.properties file, which you can overload with -D commands (see below).

     docker run -ti -v $(pwd):/root/src --link sonarqube mitch/sonarscanner